spryker/spryker-shop-core/Bundles/ShoppingListPage/src/SprykerShop/Yves/ShoppingListPage/Theme/default/components/molecules/shopping-list-table/README.md

 # shopping-list-table (molecule)

-Displays a list of product in shopping list as table which includes product name, price, quantity, availability, and action link.
+Displays a list of products in shopping list as a table which includes product name, price, quantity, availability, and action links.

 ## Code sample